tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 This API provides the necessary resources to manage users, create, rate, and comment upon content as well as to search and filter content depending on what features a front-end developer wishes to implement.

+# Project Structure
+The overall structure of the project was modelled from from the [drf-api](https://github.com/Code-Institute-Solutions/drf-api) walktrhough.
+This is to be expected since the walkthrough follows an insdustry standard way of implementing an API.
+In addition, the strucutre of the serializer, model, and url files are also adapted from the walkthrough since this is the "pythonic" way of implementing an API using the Django REST framework.

 ## Developer User Stories
 ### Profiles